eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 \implies S_P(A)>S_P(B) \iff S_{P'}(A)>S_{P'}(B)
 \end{multline*}$$

 Therefore, $A$ has more total approvals than $B$ in $P$ if and only if $A$ has more total approvals than $B$ in $P'$.
-Society holds them at the same distance so long as voters who expressed a preference betwen $A$ and $B$ maintain that same relative preference. $\square$
+Society holds them at the same distance so long as voters who expressed a preference between $A$ and $B$ maintain that same relative preference. $\square$

-We can see that Approval voting actually satisfies a sort of "super-IIA" property, since the *exact* numerical distance between the approval scores of any two candidates remains unchanged when the relative ranking of those two candidates is preserved, regardless of changes in the approval of other candidates.
-That is, Approval is highly immutable with respect to the relative ranking of any two candidates.
-Voters *must* change how they express their relative preferences between two candidates in order to affect the social preference between them.
+We can see that Approval voting actually satisfies a sort of "super-IIA" property, since the *exact* numerical distance between the approval scores of any two candidates remains unchanged when the relative ranking of those two candidates is preserved.

 ### Condorcet at Nash Equilibrium